-Our wardrobes are jam-packed – the average closet holds 100 items, 22 of which are never worn.
-The average woman has over $1000 worth of underused (only worn once) or unworn clothing items (tags still on) sitting in her wardrobe.
-Whether you want to move a few things to make room for the new season’s purchases or go on vacation this year, but your bank balance is telling you ‘NO WAY,’ look inside your wardrobe and consider selling your clothes online.
+Our wardrobes are jam-packed.
+The average closet holds 100 items, 22 of which are never worn, and the average woman owns more than $1000 worth of underused (worn only once) or unworn (tags still attached) clothing items.
+Whether you want to move a few things to make room for purchases for the new season or earn some quick holiday cash, look inside your wardrobe and consider selling your clothes online.

-Before you start, there are three things to consider.
-Firstly, you have to be clear what you want to achieve?
-Be clear with yourself about how much money do you need to make?
+Before you start, consider three things.
+First, what do you want to achieve?
+Be clear with yourself about how much money you need to make.
 This understanding will keep you focused, and if necessary, ruthless when tackling your wardrobe.
-Secondly, the selling won’t happen overnight: expect a two-month turnaround.
-Thirdly, only sell what you can see yourself without; selling then regretting is a horrible experience.
-Here are my straightforward and easy to follow tips for selling your clothes online.
+Second, the sales won’t happen overnight.
+Expect at least a two-month turnaround.
+Third, only sell what you can see yourself without; selling and then regretting is a horrible experience.
+Here are my 10 straightforward and easy-to-follow tips for selling your clothes online.

 1. Focus on one section of your wardrobe at a time.

-Trying to tackle the whole wardrobe at once can be stressful so initially focus on 1 area at a time: summer/winter, work/play, bags/shoes.
-This process creates some order to process and not leave you feeling overwhelmed.
+Trying to tackle your whole wardrobe at once can be stressful, so initially focus on one area at a time: summer/winter, work/play, bags/shoes.
+This process creates some order and helps to not leave you feeling overwhelmed.

-I’ve done one section of a clients’ wardrobe in 3 hours, but this includes re-styling the clothes as well.
-Set a stopwatch for 30-minute intervals and see how many items you sort in the time allotted.
+I’ve sorted through one section of a client’s wardrobe in three hours, but this includes re-styling the clothes as well.
+Set a stopwatch for 30-minute intervals and see how many items you can sort in the time allotted.
 Understand that this process may take more than just a weekend.

 3. Be prepared.

-Lay out clothing bags on the bed and label them ALTERATIONS, SELLING, CHARITY.
-You may come across a designer gem of a dress, but the hem has dropped: put this in the alterations pile.
-A small outlay to get the hem fixed is worth it in the long run if it means selling your dress for a nice sum.
+Lay out clothing bags on the bed and label them: “ALTERATIONS,” “SELLING,” “CHARITY.”
+You may come across a designer gem of a dress, but the hem has dropped—put this in the “alterations” pile.
+A small outlay to fix the hem is worth it in the long run if it means selling your dress for a nice sum.

 4. Be honest with yourself.

 Those items we don’t wear anymore but can’t bear to part with, need to be considered.
-You can’t wear memories so if you are keeping hold of dress because you had a particularly good night out wearing it, find photos of that night out instead and sell the dress.
+You can’t wear memories.
+If you are holding onto a dress because you had a particularly good night out wearing it, find photos of that night out instead and sell the dress.

 How much have you used and worn your clothes?
 If an item still has the tag on, this shows you didn’t love it enough to cut it off and wear it.
 Items with tags on sell well; on eBay, they are described as BNWT (Brand New With Tags) which gives you license to price them higher than a second-hand item (no tags and which you have worn).